Tim Gfroerer Chair & Professor of Physics

 - B.S.
 University of the South

-Teaching upper-level labs over the years, I have also had the opportunity to develop a variety of new experiments with interested students, leading to several (4 as of 2020) pedagogical publications.
+Teaching upper-level labs over the years, I have also had the opportunity to develop a variety of new experiments with interested students, leading to several (5 as of 2022) pedagogical publications.
 Student creativity and discovery have been the primary drivers of this progress.
 In all projects, I am committed to meaningful research with students: more than two thirds of the 25+ students that have worked in my lab have coauthored publications with me.
-I look forward to building on this record of achievement with current and future Davidson Wildcats in the years ahead.
+I look forward to building on this record of achievement in the years ahead.